You must explicitly authorize any Device identified by a set of Identity attributes before it can authenticate with the Mender server.

 The concept takes into consideration Device key rotation - a single Device may over time present different keys, and it's important to track those, and allow the user to accept (i.e. authorize) or reject a particular identity/key combination.
 Mender keeps tracks both of a Device as a single real-world entity, where each Device might create multiple Authentication sets.
 Note that maximum one Authentication set can be accepted for a specific Device at any given time.

-Mender provides two possible authorization flows.
-Both involve a user's explicit consent to authorize a Device via the UI or Device Authentication API, but they differ in the order of events and intended use cases.
+Mender provides three possible authorization flows.
+Two of them involve a user's explicit consent to authorize a Device via the UI or Device Authentication API, but they differ in the order of events and intended use cases.
+The third one, available as an Enterprise feature, leverages a PKI (Public Key Infrastructure) to authorize devices based on client certificates without the need of explicit user's actions.
 Below is a detailed breakdown of each.

 For details of API calls please consult the API documentation.